evranch/modbus-aggregator/README.md

 - if a data type is not defined in the config, it will not be polled
 - mirror_coils, if true, will read the coils from the slave and place them into the discrete input address space directly after the discrete inputs
 - coil_push_only and hr_push_only, if true, will disable change detection for this device and push the state of the coils and holding registers respectively from the PLC to the slave every polling cycle.
+- persistent, if true, will attempt to reuse the same TCP connection for continuous polling.
+It will attempt to re-establish the connection if broken.
+Default: false.

 All poll threads share access to the same main modbus mapping.
 There are no mutexes or semaphores in use, as access should not overlap.
 It is up to the user to avoid collisions within the address space.
 In the event that address spaces overlap, the application *probably* won't crash, but it will likely return garbage data.